DrChainsaw/ONNXNaiveNASflux.jl/README.md

     α = get(params, :alpha, 1)
     return x -> α / x
 end
-ONNXmutable.refresh()
+ONNXNaiveNASflux.refresh()
 ```
-Note: After adding/changing an operation mapping one needs to call `ONNXmutable.refresh()` for it to take effect.
+Note: After adding/changing an operation mapping one needs to call `ONNXNaiveNASflux.refresh()` for it to take effect.
 See [ops.jl](src/deserialize/ops.jl) for existing operations.